SixTrack/pysixdesk/doc/Table.md

 | sige         | double  | r.m.s energy spread

 ## oneturn_sixtrack_result
-This table will have as many lines as the oneturn_sixtrack_wu table
+This table will have as many lines as the machine configurations

 | Field     | Type       | Description
 |-----------|------------|------